Eleven years, on film, from inside the work

 Why does the archive matter?

-Roughly 80% of Banksy's early work has been destroyed, painted over, or removed by collectors and councils.
-The streets the work was made for didn't preserve it.
-The councils didn't care.
-The weather didn't wait.
-Most of what existed before 2008 now exists only in photographs — and most of those photographs are in this archive.
+Much of Banksy's early street work is gone — painted over, weathered away, or removed by collectors and councils.
+The streets the work was made for were never going to preserve it.
+For a great deal of what existed before 2008, the photograph is now the record that remains — and most of those photographs are in this archive.

 That's why the books are documentation, not decoration.
 They are where the work still lives.